Review of AS1940 for Compliance Certifiers and End Users

 EG. Commonly used 20L flat bottom drums sitting on a shelf inside a cabinet completely covering the 6 holes in that flat shelf.

-Once the cabinet doors are opened.. the fumes can escape and the technician is likely to be exposed day after day.
-The fumes from these and many chemicals are known to cause cancers and the likes of Leukaemia.
+Once the cabinet doors are opened, the fumes can escape and the technician is likely to be exposed day after day.
+The fumes from these and many chemicals are known to cause cancers and the likes of leukaemia.

-How many breaths would it take to contract such a disease ?
-Who would be liable ?
+How many breaths would it take to contract such a disease?
+Who would be liable?

-6. “(e) All leakage shall be directed into the lower compound.”No leakage can be directed on a flat shelf with 6 holes in it covered with flat bottom drums , instead a greasy mess on the shelf may be the outcome.
-Breaches (e)
+No leakage can be directed on a flat shelf with 6 holes in it covered with flat bottom drums — instead, a greasy mess on the shelf may be the outcome.
+Breaches (e).

 7. “(f) All cabinet doors shall be self-closing, close-fitting, and held shut automatically by catches at two or more points.”

 Self closing… meaning there is no human management to make this happen.
-Close fitting … meaning no gaps with doors in any sequence .
-Held shut automatically ..meaning slam shut locks.
+Close fitting … meaning no gaps with doors in any sequence.
+Held shut automatically … meaning slam shut locks.

-See compliant sequentially closing doors , robust and positive https://youtu.be/ktERBv0siz0
+See compliant sequentially closing doors, robust and positive https://youtu.be/ktERBv0siz0

-8. “(g) Where doors are equipped with a device to hold them open when neccessary, they shall be released automatically as soon as the temperature exceeds a nominal 80°C.”80 Degrees C is the law… but many substances will ignite and explode at substantially less temperatures.
-Certifiers need be aware of which low temperature ignition substances are stored inside the cabinet.
-Such as Acetone -20 °C Benzene -12 °C. Ethanol 16.6 °C. Kerosene 38 °C. Methanol 11-12 °C
+80 Degrees C is the law… but many substances will ignite and explode at substantially lower temperatures.
+Certifiers need to be aware of which low temperature ignition substances are stored inside the cabinet.
+Examples: Acetone –20°C, Benzene –12°C, Ethanol 16.6°C, Kerosene 38°C, Methanol 11–12°C.

-9. “(h) The materials of any components that are critical to the cabinet’s structural integrity shall not melt at temperatures less than 850°C. Seals or gaskets are accepted but avoid their use if their failure could affect the protective function of the cabinet.”Aluminium Pop Rivets will melt at 610 Degrees C , Die Cast garage door handles will melt at 385 Degrees C .
-Also Worksafe require no protruding items from a cabinet which could catch clothing in the event of people rushing past to vacate a fire .
+9. “(h) The materials of any components that are critical to the cabinet’s structural integrity shall not melt at temperatures less than 850°C. Seals or gaskets are accepted but avoid their use if their failure could affect the protective function of the cabinet.”